SEALING YOUR SURFACE

 There are many great sealers on today's market; however, not all of these sealers that were designed to seal wood work with my technique.

-Not using DecoArt Wood Sealer or a wood sealer that is not water-based can cause a multitude of problems while working on your project.
-If DecoArt Wood Sealer is not available in your area, you may purchase this product on my website.
+Using a wood sealer that is not water-based can cause a multitude of problems while working on your project.
 If the surface to be painted is not wood, I recommend DecoArt Multi-Purpose Sealer.